Percona-Lab/mongodb_consistent_backup/README.rst

 Restore a Backup
 ~~~~~~~~~~~~~~~~

-The backups are mongorestore compatible.
+The backups are mongorestore compatible and stored in a directory per backup.
 The *--oplogReplay* flag **MUST** be present to replay the oplogs to ensure consistency.

 ::

     $ tar xfvz <shardname>.tar.gz
     ...
-    $ mongorestore --host mongod12.example.com --port 27017 -u admin -p 123456 --oplogReplay --dir /path/to/backup/dump
+    $ mongorestore --host mongod12.example.com --port 27017 -u admin -p 123456 --oplogReplay --dir /var/lib/mongodb-consistent-backup/default/20170424_0000/rs0/dump

 Run as Docker Container (Experimental)
 ~~~~~~~~~~~~~~~~~~~~~~~